lvruen

 The Commission is necessary for the following:

-• Prepare for possible international proceedings to claim legally and economically justified compensation from the Russian Federation; and
+• To prepare Latvia for possible international procedures in order to demand legally and economically justified compensation from the Russian Federation, the legal heir of the USSR;

-• To calculate the impact caused by the Soviet occupation for current and future generations.
+• To provide the information obtained in the calculations with a full understanding of the impact of the USSR occupation period for current and future generations.